AtlasWiki/ev/README.md

 1. **Download** the `raw.zip` file.
 2. **Extract** the files.
-3. Open the `ev-calc.html` file in your browser and enjoy!
+3. Open the `ev-calc.html` file and enjoy!
    - All JavaScript files are **not bundled** and **not minimized**, allowing you to explore and learn.

 ---